-Wilderness Safaris' non-profit partner, Children in the Wilderness (CITW) hosts annual camps for children between the ages of 10 and 17 who actively participate in their Eco-Club programme.
+Wilderness' non-profit, Children in the Wilderness (CITW) hosts annual camps for children between the ages of 10 and 17 who actively participate in their Eco-Club programme.
 These camps are often life-changing experiences, and provide an introduction to the life skills and values necessary to one day becoming great leaders and conservationists.
 Often, during these four day camps hosted at Wilderness Safaris camps or partner lodges, an interest is sparked, a seed of thought is planted, and a passion is born.

 In Namibia, Wilderness Safaris Desert Rhino Camp’s Edison Gevin Awarab grew up on a farm named Persianer, not too far away from the nature reserve in which the camp is situated, Palmwag.
 In 2005, he joined CITW as a camper, where he learned to care for the environment in a sustainable way, and to conserve it for future generations.